Ritsumeikan Trust Personal Information Protection Regulations

 (3) cases of violating other laws or regulations.

-3. The Personal Information School Administrator must, when having decided not to disclose the whole or any part of Retained Personal Data in connection with a demand pursuant to the provisions of Paragraph 1; when the Retained Personal Data does not exist; or when disclosure by the method demanded by the Principal pursuant to the provisions of said Paragraph is difficult, inform the Principal to that effect without delay.
+3. The Personal Information School Administrator must, when having decided not to disclose the whole or any part of Retained Personal Data in connection with a disclosure request pursuant to the provisions of Paragraph 1; when the Retained Personal Data does not exist; or when disclosure by the method demanded by the Principal pursuant to the provisions of said Paragraph is difficult, inform the Principal to that effect without delay.

 4. In cases where the whole or any part of Retained Personal Data that can identify a Principal is to be disclosed to the Principal pursuant to the provisions of other laws or regulations using a method equivalent to that prescribed in the main clause of Paragraph 2, the provisions of Paragraph 1 and Paragraph 2 shall not apply in regard to the said whole or any part of the Retained Personal Data.

-5. The provisions from Paragraph 1 to Paragraph 3 shall be applied mutatis mutandis to records concerning Personal Data that can identify the Principal (excluding data prescribed by the Cabinet Order as likely to harm the public or other interests if their presence or absence is known) under Article 11-3, Paragraph 1 and Article 11-4, Paragraph 2.
+5. The provisions from Paragraph 1 to Paragraph 3 shall be applied mutatis mutandis to records concerning Personal Data that can identify the Principal (excluding data prescribed by the Cabinet Order as likely to harm the public or other interests if their presence or absence is known) under Article 23, Paragraph 1 and Article 24, Paragraph 2.

-Article 14-2: Correction, etc.
+Article 46: Correction, etc.

 1. Students, etc. and Faculty and Staff, etc. may, when the contents of Retained Personal Data that can identify the Principal are not factual, demand of a Personal Information School Administrator for such Retained Personal Data a correction, addition or deletion (hereinafter called "Correction, etc." in this Article) in regard to the contents of the Retained Personal Data.